kbparagua/paloma/README.md

    </html>
    ```

-1. Start Paloma to interpret the hook inserted on your HTML and execute the appropriate Paloma controller and its action.
+1. Start Paloma to initialize the appropriate controller and execute a certain action.
 Most of the time this will be inside `document.ready`.

   ```js
   $(document).ready(function(){